cea-hpc/modules/doc/source/design/module-cache.rst

 result is also recorded if modulefile is not valid.
 Modulerc validity check is not recorded as it is not an information produced by ``findModules``.

+Note: modulercs and modulefiles are not tested when generating cache file to see if they are valid, if their code is correctly executed.
+Their bare content is recorded.
+Same result is obtained this way whether a cache file is used or not.

 Cache format
 ------------